 Before Buying Property At Auction

-A property auction can be a thrilling way to buy property, and snap up a bargain.
+Property auctions in the UK can be a thrilling way to buy property, and snap up a bargain.
 Property auctions aren’t just good for buying repossessed homes, it’s now possible to buy all kinds of properties at auction.
 However it is essential that you do your homework before trying to buy a property at auction, and you need to put a number of important things in place before you go.
 Here’s our step-by-step guide:

-1. Get an auction catalogue
+1. Get an auction catalogue or view on-line

 It is likely that there will be more than one property auctioneer in your region, so do your homework before you get involved.
 For instance, different auctioneers may well specialise in different types of properties, or properties in certain price bands - if you don't do your research to find out which is most appropriate for your needs, you could end up making a wasted trip.